 \paragraph{Multispeaker Libri (overlap/interference robustness).} We construct a synthetic multi-speaker interference set from our LibriTTS subset by mixing clean target utterances from 10 speakers with interfering speech from two additional speakers at controlled SNRs.
-We use 10 target speakers (5M/5F) and 2 interferers (1M/1F).
-We select 100 clean ground-truth segments (10 per target speaker).
-For each ground-truth segment, we generate 8 mixtures by combining 4 SNR levels ($-5, 0, +5, +10$~dB) with the 2 interferers, yielding 800 mixture entries.
+We use 10 target speakers (5M/5F) and two interferers (1M/1F).
+We select 100 clean ground-truth segments, with 10 segments per target speaker.
+For each ground-truth segment, we generate eight mixtures by combining four SNR levels ($-5, 0, +5, +10$~dB) with the two interferers, yielding 800 mixture entries.

-\paragraph{Robocall (FTC PPoNE transcripts; VCTK speaker identities).} We prepare a robocall-style subset using scam transcripts from the Robocall Audio Dataset (FTC Project Point of No Entry, PPoNE), but we use it in a transcript-driven manner (we do not include the original robocall audio recordings).
+\paragraph{Robocall (FTC PPoNE transcripts; VCTK speaker identities).} We prepare a robocall-style subset using scam transcripts from the Robocall Audio Dataset (FTC Project Point of No Entry, PPoNE), but we use it in a transcript-driven manner and do not include the original robocall audio recordings.
 We randomly select 10 VCTK speakers (p227, p232, p234, p237, p238, p251, p253, p262, p283, p288).
-We define multiple scam categories (scam\_type) using keyword rules; for each category we select a small number of complete-sentence scam prompts (e.g., two sentences per category) and reuse the same prompt set across all speakers to enable controlled cross-speaker comparison.
+We define multiple scam categories (\texttt{scam\_type}) using keyword rules; for each category, we select a small number of complete-sentence scam prompts, e.g., two sentences per category, and reuse the same prompt set across all speakers to enable controlled cross-speaker comparison.